 Work in batches

-We’re big fans of batching work, and so is Alex Robles, MD physician and personal trainer at White Coat Trainer.
+We’re big fans of batching work, and so is White Coat Trainer Alex Robles, MD, physician and personal trainer.
 “I set a timer for 30 minutes for each of the tasks from my to-do list.
 For those 30 minutes I am laser-focused and keep my phone far away and other distractions at bay.
-This way, I work out for 30 minutes, I work on our online business for 30 undistracted minutes, I watch YouTube videos only for 30 minutes, etc.” By batching your work, you can focus on one task at time — improving productivity and focus.
-It is very clearly delineated the time that you will spend on each task, so that you can minimize the creep of work into personal time.
+This way, I work out for 30 minutes, I work on our online business for 30 undistracted minutes, I watch YouTube videos only for 30 minutes, etc.” By batching your work, you can focus on one task at time—improving productivity and focus.
+You’ll also avoid work tasks creeping into precious personal time.